Idearia/WordPress-AI-Commander/README.md

 ## Installation

-1. Upload the `wpnl-wordpress-natural-language` directory to the `/wp-content/plugins/` directory
+1. Upload the `ai-commander` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'WPNL > Settings' and insert your OpenAI API key
+3. Go to 'AI Commander > Settings' and insert your OpenAI API key
-4. Go to the 'WPNL > Chatbot' and try a test command, e.g. create a "Hello world" post with tag "Testing".
+4. Go to the 'AI Commander > Chatbot' and try a test command, e.g. create a "Hello world" post with tag "Testing".

 ## Demo video